-It’s hard to feel called to something that you can’t even imagine.
-I always knew I would be faithful to what God called me to be.
+It’s hard to feel called to something that you can’t imagine.
 I knew great pastor’s wives, and I could imagine myself in their role.
 I knew great teachers, and I could imagine myself in their role.
 But I didn’t know any female pastors.

 Raising the next generation of women pastors begins long before they’re thinking about career paths or ordination requirements.

 It begins when they are very young.
 It begins as parents and grandparents, church and community members send purposeful messages about whether or not the dreams the Spirit places in their hearts really can take flight.

 I don’t know what that little girl clamoring across the rocks in flip flops and a pink sun hat that day will become, but she did tell me she wanted to be a pastor, a teacher, and a mom.
 It just might be the earliest inkling of a call.
 I smiled as I told her that.